Page created: 9 Feb 2021 |

 - When upgrading to PingFederate 10.1 or later from an earlier version, administrative users who were granted the Admin role in the earlier installation are granted the Expression Admin role automatically.
 You can achieve the same result by using the /bulk/import administrative API endpoint to bulk-import a configuration that was bulk-exported from PingFederate 10.0.

-Expression Admin, and Crypto Admin, are required to access and make changes
+Admin, and Crypto Admin, are required to access and make changes through the

 /configStoreadministrative API endpoints